 Experts are not certain what causes a migraine headache.
 Many experts think an imbalance in brain chemicals, such as serotonin, and changes in nerve pathways are involved.
 Migraines may also run in families suggesting a genetic link.

-- Visual disturbances, even lack of sight, may occur for a short period of time with a migraine headache
+light or even lack of sight, for a short period of time

-Tracking and sharing information about your headache with your doctor helps with the process of making an accurate diagnosis.
-Consider writing down the following information to take to your medical appointment:
+Tracking and sharing information about your headache with your healthcare provider helps with the diagnosis.
+Write down the following:

 - Time of day when your headaches occur

 - How your headaches feel